elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_07.md

 # Case 07: Smart Lamps

 ## Introduction

-To make a smart lamp with the micro:bit.
+Use the light intensity of the micro:bit to make a smart light, which automatically turns on or off the LED light according to the light level.

 ![](./images/case_07_01.png)